tvts1/Java_Exercises/README.md

-This repository contains a vast list of Java exercises.
+This repository contains lists of Java exercises.